alexdovzhanyn/alexdovzhanyn.github.io/_posts/2024-09-13-implementing-closures-and-first-class-functions-in-webassembly.md

 We need some way of tracking which arguments have already been passed in, and how many we are still expecting to be passed in, before we can go ahead and execute the function
 -- so that we can place everything onto the stack before the `$call_indirect`.

 We can use a sort of partial function application approach to call the lambda-lifted function.
+Partial application is a functional programming concept where some arguments of a function are fixed, and a new function is returned that takes the remaining arguments.
+In our case, we store the applied arguments in memory and track how many more are needed before the function can be fully executed.
+This allows us to simulate partial application behavior in WebAssembly.

 As its parent function gets called and arguments get passed in, we know we will need those parameters, in the same order, to call our lifted function.
 What we can do is have the parent function "partially apply" arguments to the lifted function during its execution.
 There are a few things we want to store in memory so that we can correctly implement the partial application flow:

 - The table index of the function that this partial application is for.
 - The remaining arity (number of arguments the function still requires) of the function.
 - Each argument that has been applied to the function so far.

 What we can do is provision a custom data structure, which we'll call a "closure", to store the information we need.
-This approach will need some sort of garbage collection to make sure we actually have space in memory to store things, but that's out of the scope of this article so we won't cover that here.
+This approach will need some sort of garbage collection.
+Although we won’t touch on garbage collection in this article, it's important to note that WebAssembly lacks built-in garbage collection (outside of proposed extensions).
+This means any dynamically allocated data structures, such as closures, will require manual memory management using techniques like reference counting or manual deallocation to avoid memory leaks.

 Our closure would be laid out in memory like so: